 Varterius grunted, “Eskithirimura wishes for you to speak,” he nodded to the blue Godspeaker, who I’d heard been called Eskithir.
 The red Godspeaker floated towards where I hovered which I still could not see.
 Did I hang above the white pillar as I did last time I’d been there?
 Was I suspended in the nothingness between these cosmic overlords?
 My eyes could not move for me to see.
 Varterius descended and rose his muscled crimson hand before me.
 “Do you wish to speak?”

 I pleaded in my mind.

 “Eskithir and the others vote for your request to be granted,” Varterius said of their silent telepathic conversation.
 “Though I have but one stipulation.”
 Varterius turned me.
-Behind I saw the white pillar on which Peridot’s body laid last, only now it was not Peridot on the white pillar rising from the godly haze, but the spinning unconscious bodies of Porbiyo, and Threshold, Owyle, and Bigklau, Yiz, and Hum-Dum, Goyath, and Skedder, Vispar, and Saxa, Cadava, along with Venefica and all of the forms I’d come to see in shadow or in name of Peridot’s thirty-seven Agglomerates.
+Behind I saw the white pillar on which Peridot’s body laid last, only now it was not Peridot on the white pillar rising from the godly haze, but the spinning unconscious bodies of Porbiyo, and Threshold, Owyle, and Bigklau, Yiz, and Hum-Dum, Goyath, and Skedder, Vispar, and Saxa, Cadava, along with all of the forms I’d come to see in shadow or in name of Peridot’s thirty-seven Agglomerates.